AvinashMahala/ClusterGenie/README.md

 ## Architecture

 ClusterGenie follows a microservices architecture with clean layers for scalability and maintainability.
-The backend uses Go for gRPC services, while the frontend is a React SPA.
-Communication is handled via gRPC (sync), Kafka (async events), and gRPC-Web (frontend-backend).
+The backend uses Go for REST services, while the frontend is a React SPA.
+Communication is handled via HTTP/JSON (sync), Kafka (async events), and Axios (frontend-backend).

 ### Text-Based Architecture Diagram